 MacOS Update VS. Clean Install: Which One to Choose?

-We have introduced how to update macOS in four different ways above.
-This part is for the users who prefer to make a clean install.
-We will give a detailed guide on how to make a clean install on macOS from a USB drive.
-This is probably the best method if you have already downloaded the installation file and don't want to wait hours to resume the download.
+We have introduced four ways to update macOS, but for users who prefer a clean install, we have a detailed guide on how to make a clean install on macOS from a USB drive.
+This method is ideal if you've already downloaded the installation file and don't want to wait for hours to resume the download.

 Preparation: